ciprian-anghel/design-patterns/src/headfirst/Design Principles.md

 - In the example, PizzaShop depends on abstraction, not on concrete pizza classes
 - The concrete pizza classes depend on the Pizza abstraction too.
 - The "Dependency Inversion" means that the relationship is reversed in terms of control.
 The high-level does not depend on the concrete low-level, but the low-level concrete depends on abstraction.
 Both high-level and low-level now depends on the same abstraction.

+## 7. Principle of Least Knowledge - talk only to your immediate friends.